 The IHPI Data & Methods Hub (DMH) maintains a repository of high-value datasets that IHPI members can utilize to advance their research.
-Many of these dataset are available for free for IHPI members.
+Many of these datasets are available for free for IHPI members.
 If you have any questions about any of the datasets listed below, please connect with our team at firstname.lastname@example.org.
 We will be happy to chat with you and help determine which data resource is right for you.

 IHPI Data Assets

 Administrative Claims Databases

 The SID includes inpatient discharge records from community hospitals in a particular state.
 The SID files encompass all patients, regardless of payer, providing a unique view of inpatient care in a defined market or state over time.

 HCUP Nationwide Inpatient Sample (NIS —2003 through 2018)